-Academic residencies provide you with opportunities to build your professional networks with Walden faculty, staff and students in attendance.
+Academic residencies and labs provide you with opportunities to build your professional networks with Walden faculty, staff and students.
 We recommend you take advantage of the numerous opportunities to engage and be sure to exchange contact information for future support and connectivity.

-Students attending a residency will be listed in the Residency App two weeks prior to the residency start date.
-Click “Students” within the Residency App.
-Information to download the Residency App is found in your residency registration confirmation email.
+Students attending a face-to-face event will be listed in the Event App two weeks prior to the start date.
+Click “Students” within the Event App.
+Information to download the Event App is found in your registration confirmation email and event website.

-As part of your residency experience, you’ll have the opportunity to engage and network with Walden faculty and staff members who can support you along your academic journey as you develop as a scholar-practitioner and grow in your discipline of study.
+As part of your residency/ab experience, you’ll engage and network with Walden faculty and staff members who can support you along your academic journey as you develop as a scholar-practitioner and grow in your discipline of study.

-Faculty and staff members attending a residency will be listed in the Residency App two weeks prior to the residency start date.
-Click “Faculty & Staff” or “Faculty by Program” within the Residency App.
-Information to download the Residency App is found in your residency registration confirmation email.
+Faculty and staff members will be listed in the face-to-face Event App two weeks prior to the event start date.
+Click “Faculty & Staff” or “Faculty by Program” within the Event App.
+Information to download the Event App is found in your registration confirmation email and event website.

 |Support Staff||Available For|

 |Student Success Advising||All residencies, skills labs, pre-practicum labs and BAYR|

 |Center for Research Quality||PhD, DrPH, DHA, DBA, DIT, EdD, DSW|